microsoft/mu_plus/SharedCryptoPkg/feature_sharedcrypto.md

 If you wish to swap the underlying Crypto library, replace the BaseCryptLib dependency in the DriverDSC with another version of BaseCryptLib that utilizes another library but conforms to the same interface.

 If you wish to use a different flavor or make a new flavor, create two new INF's.
 One for the Binary compilation (in the /Driver folder) and one for the external package that is consumed by the platform (in the /Package folder).
-By examining existing INF's, it should be fairly trival to create new ones.
+By examining existing INF's, it should be fairly trivial to create new ones.

-When making a new flavor please follow the convetion of SharedCryptoPkg{Phase}{Flavor}.{Target}.inf with Phase being DXE, SMM, or PEI.
+When making a new flavor please follow the convention of SharedCryptoPkg{Phase}{Flavor}.{Target}.inf with Phase being DXE, SMM, or PEI.
 Target should be DEBUG or RELEASE.

 ## Using Different Pre-built EFI's